-Electronic Submission - RFP Proposal Submissions are accepted via email only.
-Submissions must be separated into two (2) files, first file for the agency Proposal and the second file for the agency's Financial documents.
+Electronic Submission - RFP Proposal Submissions are accepted via EHSD.org website only at https://ehsd/overview/contracting-opportunities/

-File #1: Save as "RFP1181-Agency Name-Proposal".
-This file must contain agency proposal and all required attachments as specified in the RFP and must be signed by officials authorized to bind the bidder to the provisions of the RFP.
+Submissions must be separated into two (2) files - first file for the bidder proposal and the second file for the bidder's financial documents.

-File #2: Save as "RFP1181-Agency Name-Financials".
+- File #1: Save as "RFP 1216 -Bidder Name-Proposal".
+This file must contain bidder proposal and all required attachments as specified in the RFP and must be signed by officials authorized to bind the bidder to the provisions of the RFP. - File #2: Save as "RFP 1216 Bidder Name-Financials".
 This file must contain all required financial documents as specified in the RFP.